LOVE IS JUST A FOUR LETTER WORD

 against failing to be perfect ~which for them too, triggers toxic core shame. might not have had much experience with real Love during the course of your life, so these contradictory messages can feel horribly confounding.
 The initial stages with a Borderline are sublime, and quite unlike anything you've ever experienced before.
-You start feeling as if you've finally found what you didn't even know you've needed, your whole life!
+You start feeling as though you've finally found what you didn't even know you've needed, your entire life!
 Hence, when he/she begins pushing away or finding fault with you, you'll be thinking; "this is only temporary--and I'll just fix the problem, or wait until must be a simple misunderstanding, or glitch in communication."